UnknownMonk/caremetxMongoDbTool/README.md

 ## How to use?

-First: In the terminal run the command {npm run convert} .
+==First:== In the terminal run the command {npm run convert} This will create a data.json file from the CSV given to complete this project.

-Second: run the command {npm run load} this will load the json file in the database and create the collections.
+==Second:== run the command {npm run load} this will load the json file in the database and create the collections and schedule the emails.

-If you want to clear the database run the command {npm run delete} .
+==If you want to clear the database run the command {npm run delete}.==

 ## Tests

-to run all the test run the command {npm run test} all test will show in the terminal.
+to run all the test run the command {npm run test} all test will show in a formatted style in terminal as console logs.

 ## License